onefrankguy/frankmitchell.org/posts/computing-base64-values-in-windows.md

 <!--
-title: Base64 encoding in Ruby
+title: Computing Base64 values on Windows
 created: 30 April 2013 - 8:10 pm
-updated: 30 April 2013 - 8:33 pm
+updated: 30 April 2013 - 8:35 pm
 publish: 30 April 2013
 slug: base64-ruby
 tags: coding, ruby
 -->

-When you're signing [Amazon Web Service][] REST requests, one of the steps in the process is to [Base64][] encode the signature.
+When you're signing [Amazon Web Service][] requests, one of the steps in the process is to [Base64][] encode the signature.
 On Linux you can do this with the `base64` command.
 Since I haven't found a Windows command line tool for computing Base64 values, I rolled my own in Ruby.